binarynonsense/bn-blog/_posts/2019-11-03-short-review-inside-pc.md

 ---

 <p>
 One of those rare games that managed to leave me with a long lasting impression.
-While, at its core, still a puzzle platformer like Limbo, it felt more forgiving when it came to the design of the platforming sections and more focused on telling a story through its carefully crafted environments and puzzles.
+While, at its core, still a puzzle platformer like Limbo, it felt more forgiving when it came to the design of the platforming sections and more focused on telling an interesting story through its carefully crafted environments and puzzles.
 The pacing is really well thought-out and the visual design is striking, simple but very effective it oozes style and atmosphere.
 </p>